 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever had the misfortune of taking a shower only to discover that the water isn’t draining and you’re frustrated, you’ll know how it can be.
-Not only can it slow down your morning routine, however, it can be more difficult to clean after having finished.
-While chemical drain cleaners are occasionally effective, they could also damage your pipes and harm the environment.
-The positive side is there’s a lot of ways that you can unblock a shower drain, without the need for harmful chemical solutions.
+If you’ve ever taken a shower only to find that the water doesn’t drain it, you’re aware of how annoying it can be.
+It’s not just slowing down your morning routine, however, it can be harder to clean up after you’re finished.
+While chemical drain cleaners are sometimes effective, they may also damage your pipes and cause harm to the environment.
+The positive side lies in the a lot of ways that you can unblock a shower drain, without the need for harsh chemicals.

 Key Takeaways

-- There are several natural methods to unblock a shower drain like baking soda or vinegar and a wire hanger or a wet/dry vacuum.
+- There are several natural methods to unblock a shower drain for example, baking soda or vinegar or a wire hanger or a dry/wet vacuum.

-- Use baking soda and vinegar method: Gather materials, take off the cover for draining and any obstructions, and pour in baking soda followed by vinegar.
-Allow 30 minutes then flush with boiling water.
+- To use baking soda with vinegar: gather items, clean drain cover and obstructions, and pour baking soda in, then vinegar.
+Wait 30 minutes, then flush with boiling water.

-- Method for hanging wire to straighten wire hanger and leave the other end as it was, create a hook at the top, and then place it down the drain to catch hair and other debris out.
+- To use wire hanger method Straighten the wire hanger and leave one end in its original form Create a hook at the end, then insert it into the drain and let it catch hair and other debris out.

-- If you want to use the dry/wet vacuum method: set vacuum to "wet" mode and cover drains overflowing with cloth or tape, connect the hose to create an airtight seal.
-Turn off the vacuum after three minutes.
+- If you want to use the dry/wet vacuum method Set the vacuum in "wet" mode and cover drains overflowing with cloth or tape, attach hose creating an air-tight seal.
+Then turn off the vacuum after three minutes.

-- Avoid future blockages by using a hair strainer in your shower.
-Run hot water after every use and avoiding the practice of pouring grease down your drains.
+- Avoid future blockages by using hair strainers in your shower.
+You can also run hot water following each use and refraining from running grease down your drains.

 Method 1 Method 1: Baking Soda and Vinegar